Sv443-Network/JokeAPI/dev/docs/home.md

 # JokeAPI - Developer Documentation [WIP]
-This documentation is up to date with version: `2.4.0`
+This documentation is up to date with version [`2.4.0`](../../changelog.md#240)
+It is under heavy construction, please don't expect much.

 This is a documentation on the internals of JokeAPI.
 Use it to get to know how the API works and to learn about its quirks.